soustern/SLS-Simple_Logistical_System/README.md

 A simple logistical system that has the ability to create, edit, show, search (with multiple criteria) and remove items of three possible categories.
 It also has the capability to create and showcase useful reports, having fully implemented account features (login, creation and removal) as well as a complete a intuitive manual and various security/quality of life implementations.
 The user can control usage by having access to two different types of accounts, limited (Only vizualization) and admin (all features).

 SLS puts great enphasis in user friendly design, best practices, security and control.
-This allows a very gentle leraning curve and the possibility of hierarquy in its usage.
+This allows a very gentle leraning curve and the possibility of hierarchy in its usage.

 Made entirely in C language.